 Shekhar Sambhshivan

 This actively managed fund is positioned to benefit from India’s strong economic growth, and in particular from the underlying secular growth trends, by investing in corporations that exhibit ‘quality growth’ features.
 These are companies with strong management, sustainable earnings growth, flexible cost metrics, a strong balance sheet, a strong brand as well as significant market share.
+The fund is not managed in reference to a benchmark.

-The investment team stands out as one of the most seasoned teams with an impressive 18-year track record under consistent leadership.
+The investment team stands out as one of the most seasoned teams with an impressive 19-year track record under consistent leadership.
 The fund manager Shekhar Sambhshivan has been managing the fund since 2006 through various market cycles.

 The fund is SFDR Article 8 classified, while many peers are not.